The Organics Infrastructure (Large and Small) Grants Program has 5 streams:

 The Organics Processing Infrastructure stream aims to improve processing capacity for source separated food and garden organics collected from households and commercial and industrial businesses across NSW to divert waste that would previously have gone to landfill.

 The 2020 round of this stream is funded from the Phase 2 Alternative Waste Treatment (AWT) Transition Package.
-The transition package provides assistance for councils and AWT operators to transition to source separated organics collections and processing.
+The transition package provides funding assistance for councils and AWT operators to transition to source separated organics collections and processing.

-Grants of between $25,000 and $1 million are available to NSW AWT operators (or council landowners of AWT facilities) to upgrade existing facilities to process source separated food, garden or combined food and garden organics from households and businesses.
+Grants of between $25,000 and $1 million were available to NSW AWT operators (or council landowners of AWT facilities) to upgrade existing facilities to process source separated food, garden or combined food and garden organics from households and businesses.
 Grants may cover up to 50% of detailed design costs and capital costs for equipment.

 Who can apply?